Robinlovelace/cyclemon/README.md

-Modelling active travel in rural areas: a combined origin-destination and spatial network approach
+Combining origin-destination and spatial network approaches to estimate walking and cycling potential
 ================

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->